nisha324/sahana-dmu/README.md

 # Sahana - DMU

-Vesuvius modification to be used by Disaster Management Unit, Ministry of Health, Sri Lanka.
+Vesuvius modification to be used by Disaster Preparedness and Response Division, Ministry of Health, Sri Lanka.
 Developed by Virtusa Pvt Ltd.

 ## Installation Instructions: